meysubb/meysubb.github.io/_posts/2017-3-26-getting_betteR.md

 n_prl_time <- proc.time() - nprl_time
 ```

 So looking back, this is a pretty inefficient chunk of code.
-It stores the data into separate vectors, which have to be appended back to the data.
+It stores the data into separate vectors, which have to be appended back into the data.
 A nested sapply loop within a for loop definitely slows things down.
 Also, if you are interested in using the row names of a data-frame then consider saving it as a separate column.

 The advantage of parallelizing code is that the code is split into pieces, executed in parallel and then the results are combined together.
 There are a a plethora of parallel packages in R. I will post a set of links below, if you are interested in learning more about parallelization in R.